matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **Which JPA Relationship will require the use of a join table?**

-- Many To Many
+- `@ManyToMany`

-**What is the diff between a unidirectional relationship and a bidirectional relationship?**
+**What is the difference between a unidirectional relationship and a bidirectional relationship?**

-- In unidirectional, the mapping is done one-way, meaning one side of the relationship will not know about the other.
+- In unidirectional, the mapping done one-way, meaning one side of the relationship will not know about the other.
-While bidirectional both sides will know about the relationship.
+- While bidirectional both sides will know about the relationship.

-**Which type of relationship is recommended?**
+**Which type of relationship recommended?**

-- bidirectional - allows to navigate the object graph from either direction.
+- bidirectional: Allows to navigate the object graph from either direction.

 **What two fetch types can be used with JPA?**